stevegabriel1/airtravel/_posts/2018-03-11-qantas_fleet.md

 Steve is a consultant with a background in Statistics and Analytics, and was a Revenue Analyst at Jetstar Airways between 2004 and 2006.

 * Jetstar began commercial operations as a domestic low-cost carrier in 2004.
-* The airline was started as low fares offshoot of Qantas (QAN:AX), which commenced operations in 1921.
+* The airline was started as a low fares offshoot of Qantas, which was founded in Queensland, Australia in 1920.
-* Qantas now has a fleet of 123, and Jetstar a fleet of 71, according to airlfleets.com as at 12 March 2018.
+* Qantas was first listed on the Australian Stock Exchange in 1995.
+The airline now has a fleet of 123, and Jetstar a fleet of 71, according to airlfleets.com as at 12 March 2018.